MCamp859/hello-world/quantization-aware-training-and-inference.md

 This section contains step-by-step details to install specific Helm charts with both training and inference.
 [Learn more about Helm commands.](https://helm.sh/docs/helm/helm_install/)

-### Use Case 1: QAT with Inference using OpenVINO™ Integration with Optimum*
+### Use Case 1: QAT with Inference using OpenVINO™ through Optimum* Intel® Interface

 We have options to run inference in two ways: